-The new state-of-the-art testing and technology centre will be located south of Madrid in Santa Cruz de la Zarza, and it spans some 300 hectares.
-Versatile test tracks and modern test equipment make the new centre a perfect place for conducting demanding tire testing.
+The new state-of-the-art testing center will be located south of Madrid in Santa Cruz de la Zarza, and it spans some 750 acres.
+Versatile test tracks and modern test equipment make the new center a perfect place for conducting demanding tire testing.

-The centre will include an over 7-kilometre oval track that encircles the area.
-The track with banked curves enables us to test our summer and winter tires with high speed ratings at speeds of up to 300 km/h (186 mph).
+The center will include an over 4.5 mile oval track that encircles the area.
+The track with banked curves enables us to test our all-season and winter tires with high speed ratings at speeds up to 190 mph.

-Inside the oval track, there will be several shorter tracks to study the behaviour of the tires in terms of aquaplaning, wet braking and handling.
+Inside the oval track, there will be serveral shorter tracks to study the behavior of the tires in terms of aquaplaning, wet braking, and handling.
 These tracks will also be used for tire approval tests, such as noise testing.

-Along with the test centre, Nokian Tyres will also build an educational centre where launches for new products as well as internal and external trainings will be held in the future.
+Along with the test center, Nokian Tyres will also build an educational center where launches for new products as well as internal and external trainings will be held in the future.
 It will also serve as a place to welcome visitors and cooperation partners to the tracks.

-The warm climate of Southern Europe suits summer tire testing very well.
-The new Santa Cruz de la Zarza technology centre reinforces our commitment especially to summer tires.
+The warm climate of Southern Europe suits all-season tire testing very well.
+The new Santa Cruz de la Zarza testing center reinforces our commitment especially to all-season tires.

-"There is a demand for tires with a high speed rating especially in Central Europe and North America, the two areas where we are currently seeking strong growth."
+"There is a demand for tires with a high speed rating in North America, where we are currently seeking strong growth."